One planet can put an end to life on Earth: how scientists have proven the fragility of the solar system

 How did the planets of the solar system form?

-Order and arrangement of planets and other bodies inour solar system is conditioned by how it formed.
+Order and location of planets and othersbodies in our solar system are determined by how it was formed.
 When the Sun first appeared and was much hotter than it is now, only rocky materials could withstand extreme temperatures.
-For this reason, the first four planets - Mercury, Venus, Earth and Mars - are terrestrial planets.
-All of them are small, with a hard rocky surface.
+For this reason, the first four planets—Mercury, Venus, Earth and Mars—are terrestrial planets.
+They are all small, with a hard rocky surface.

-Meanwhile, the materials we are accustomed toseen in the form of ice, liquid or gas, settled in the outer regions of the young solar system.
-Gravity pulled them together, and that's where the gas giants Jupiter and Saturn are, as well as the ice giants Uranus and Neptune.
-But what happens if another planet appears in the established system?
+Meanwhile, the materials that we are used toseen in the form of ice, liquid or gas, settled in the outer regions of the young Solar System.
+Gravity pulled them together, and that is where the gas giants are located - Jupiter and Saturn, as well as the icy ones - Uranus and Neptune.
+But what would happen if another planet appeared in the established system?

-According to the experiment of the CalifornianRiverside University, a terrestrial planet hovering between Mars and Jupiter could push the Earth out of the solar system and destroy life on that planet.
+According to an experiment by the CalifornianUniversity at Riverside, a terrestrial planet hovering between Mars and Jupiter could push Earth out of the solar system and wipe out life on the planet.
 Why assume this?
-The lead author of the study, astrophysicist Stephen Cain, explained that he conducted the experiment to fill in notable gaps in planetary science.
+The study's lead author, astrophysicist Stephen Kane, explained that he conducted the experiment to address prominent gaps in planetary science.

 What do we not know about the solar system?

-The first question that has been tormenting scientists for a long time iswhy in the solar system there is such a large gap between the sizes of terrestrial and giant gas planets.
-For example, there is Earth - the largest terrestrial planet, and Neptune - the smallest gas giant, which is four times wider and 17 times more massive than Earth.
+The first question that has been bothering me for a long timescientists, why in the solar system there is such a large gap between the sizes of terrestrial and giant gas planets.
+For example, there is Earth, the largest terrestrial planet, and Neptune, the smallest gas giant, which is four times wider and 17 times more massive than Earth.
 And there are no intermediate objects between them.
 For example, in other star systems there are many planets with intermediate masses.
 Astronomers call them super-Earths.

-The second question is in the location relative to the Sun between Mars and Jupiter.
+The second question is the location relative to the Sun between Mars and Jupiter.
 “Something in between is asking for something in between.
-It looks like a waste of space,” explains Steven Cain.
+It seems like a waste of space,” explains Stephen Kane.

-These gaps deprive science of important information aboutarchitecture of the solar system and the evolution of the Earth.
-To fill them in, Kane ran dynamic computer simulations of a planet between Mars and Jupiter with different mass ranges, and then observed the impact on the orbits of all the other planets.
+These gaps deprive science of important informationabout the architecture of the solar system and the evolution of the Earth.
+To fill them in, Kane ran dynamic computer simulations of a planet between Mars and Jupiter with different mass ranges, and then observed the effects on the orbits of all the other planets.

 What did the scientists find out?

-"Despite the fact that many astronomers have dreamed of an extra planet in the solar system, it's a good thing we don't have one."
+“Even though many astronomers have dreamed of an extra planet in the solar system, it’s good that we don’t have one.”

-Jupiter is much larger than all the other planetstaken together; its mass is 318 times that of the earth, which is why its gravitational influence is so great.
-If a super-Earth appeared in the solar system and even slightly disturbed the gas giant, all the other planets would suffer greatly.
+Jupiter is much larger than all the other planetstaken together; Its mass is 318 times that of the Earth, which is why its gravitational influence is so great.
+If a super-Earth appeared in the solar system and disturbed the gas giant even a little, all the other planets would be greatly damaged.

-Depending on weight and exact locationsuper-Earths, her presence could eventually eject Mercury, Venus, and even Earth out of the solar system.
-It would also destabilize the orbits of Uranus and Neptune, throwing them into outer space.
-In addition, a super-Earth will change the shape of our planet's orbit, making it much more uninhabitable.
+Depending on weight and accuracylocation of the super-Earth, its presence could eventually throw Mercury, Venus and even Earth out of the solar system.
+It also destabilized the orbits of Uranus and Neptune, throwing them into outer space.
+In addition, a super-Earth would change the shape of our planet's orbit, making it much more uninhabitable.

 Why is it important?

-Exploration matters to search for extraterrestriallife.
-Although Jupiter-like planets, gas giants far from their host stars, occur only in 10% of cases, their presence has been found to affect the stability of the orbits of nearby Earth-like planets.
+The study has implications for the search for extraterrestriallife.
+Although Jupiter-like planets, gas giants located far from their host stars, are found only 10% of the time, their presence appears to influence the stability of the orbits of nearby Earth-like planets.

-In addition, the results of the study aremore respect for the subtle order that holds the planets together around the sun.
-“The solar system is tuned more precisely than I thought before.
-Everything works like an intricate clockwork.
-Add an extra detail, and everything will break, ”concludes the astrophysicist.
+In addition, the results of the study raisemore respect for the delicate order that holds the planets together around the sun.
+“The solar system is more finely tuned than I previously thought.
+Everything works like an intricate clockwork mechanism.
+Add an extra detail, and everything will break,” the astrophysicist concludes.

 Read more: